All Episodes

 Absolutely.

-It's not as if everyone was surprised to learn that there's a possibility that the Bidens were being bribed by a corrupt third world oligarchs in exchange for favors from the then vice president of the United States.
+It's not as if everyone was surprised to learn that there's a possibility that the Bidens were being bribed by corrupt third world oligarchs in exchange for favors from the then Vice President of the United States.

-This is exactly consistent with everything that's been reported that we've reported, and that the trail of information of the last five years has continued to point to.
+This is exactly consistent with everything that's been reported, that we've reported, and that the trail of information over the last five years has continued to point to.

 I would say, Sean, that the amount of evidence is so big, even Linda couldn't miss it with a shotgun, but I wouldn't go that far.